Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Introduction

 \subsection{Related Work}

 As the most relevant to this work, the method of artificial potential fields from~\cite{khatib1986real, warren1989global, panagou2014motion, rousseas2022optimal} introduces an intuitive yet powerful framework for tackling the safety and convergence property during navigation.
 The main idea is to introduce attractive potentials to the goal state and repulsive potentials from obstacles and the workspace boundary.
 However, naive design of these potentials would introduce undesired local minima, where the combined forces are zero and thus prevents further progress.
 Navigation functions (NF) pioneered by~\cite{koditschek1987exact} provably guarantee that such minima are saddle points and more importantly of measure zero.
 Although the underlying static workspace could be as general as \emph{forest of stars}, some key design parameters require fine-tuning for the safety and convergence properties to hold.
+The work in~\cite{fan2022robot} employs the conformal transformations to map the multiply-connected workspaces to a sphere world without any tuning parameter, which however requires a numerical solution of continuous integrals.
+The work in~\cite{huber2019avoidance,huber2024avoidance, dahlin2023creating} utilizes reactive potentials to guide dynamic systems around obstacles.
+Model predictive control has been adopted in~\cite{dahlin2023obstacle, yu2015nonlinear, faulwasser2015nonlinear, sanchez2021nonlinear} to track the derived potentials.
 Moreover, harmonic potentials proposed in~\cite{kim1992real, loizou2011closed, loizou2017navigation, vlantis2018robot} alleviate such limitations by introducing a novel transformation scheme from obstacle-cluttered environments to {point worlds}, while retaining these properties.
-Furthermore, recent work in~\cite{rousseas2021harmonic, rousseas2022trajectory, rousseas2022optimal} resolves the need for a diffeomorphic mapping onto sphere disks, by adopting a wider set of basis functions for workspace boundaries.
+Furthermore, recent work in ~\cite{rousseas2021harmonic, rousseas2022trajectory, rousseas2022optimal} resolves the need for a diffeomorphic mapping onto sphere disks, by adopting a wider set of basis functions for workspace boundaries.
 Nevertheless, such methods require solving numerous complex parametric optimizations, instead of an analytic solution.
 Lastly, despite of their global convergence guarantee, there are several notable limitations as illustrated in Fig.~\ref{fig:diagram}: (i) oscillations or jitters may appear especially when the trajectory slides along the boundary of obstacles or crosses narrow passages; (ii) drastically different trajectories may develop within the same potential field when the initial pose is changed slightly; (iii) the resulting trajectory is far from the optimal one in terms of trajectory length or control efforts; (iv) the final orientation at the goal pose can not be controlled freely.